cetinarslan-it/cetinarslan-it/README.md

 <hr/>

-<h1 align="center"> About </h1>
+<em><h1 align="center"> About </h1></em>

 <h2 align="center">

-I am a <b><em>Full Stack C# .NET Developer</em></b> and <b><em>Automation Tester<b><em> with experience in both front and back-end development, as well as manual and automation testing. <br /> <br /> I am passionate about creating intuitive and user-friendly applications.  <br />  <br /> In my previous roles, as an Automation Tester, I have gained experience in functional testing and debugging software to ensure high quality. <br />  <br /> In addition to my technical skills, I am a strong team player with excellent communication skills. <br />  <br /> I am always looking to learn and grow as a software engineer and excited to take on new challenges.
+<b><em> I am a Full Stack C# .NET Developer and Automation Tester with experience in both front and back-end development, as well as manual and automation testing. <br /> <br /> I am passionate about creating intuitive and user-friendly applications.  <br />  <br /> In my previous roles, as an Automation Tester, I have gained experience in functional testing and debugging software to ensure high quality. <br />  <br /> In addition to my technical skills, I am a strong team player with excellent communication skills. <br />  <br /> I am always looking to learn and grow as a software engineer and excited to take on new challenges.</b></em>

 </h2>